Rudi Dekkers

 Rudi Dekkers (July 27, 1956 – April 11, 2024) was a Dutch businessman and convicted drug trafficker.
-The former owner of Huffman Aviation (a flight school in Venice, Florida), he became the subject of worldwide attention after the September 11 attacks when it was revealed Dekkers had trained two of the hijackers—Mohamed Atta and Marwan al-Shehhi—who crashed American Airlines Flight 11 and United Airlines Flight 175, respectively, into the Twin Towers of the World Trade Center.
+Dekkers was the former owner of Huffman Aviation, a flight school in Venice, Florida.
+He and the school became the subject of worldwide attention after the September 11 attacks when it was revealed that the school had trained two of the hijackers—Mohamed Atta and Marwan al-Shehhi—who crashed American Airlines Flight 11 and United Airlines Flight 175, respectively, into the Twin Towers of the World Trade Center.

 Early life and career

-Dekkers was born on July 27, 1956, in Apeldoorn, The Netherlands.
+Dekkers was born on July 27, 1956, in Apeldoorn, Netherlands.
 He grew up in the Jordaan neighborhood of Amsterdam.
 Dekkers grew up poor in an abusive home where his father would routinely punish him.
 He would often run away from home at the age of eight wandering through the streets of Amsterdam.

 Career

 He worked as a housing broker in Ede selling three to four houses a week.
 In 1983, he met Bill Gates at a computer conference and became inspired to set up a computer business in the Netherlands via Miami, bypassing tax authorities, and becoming one of the first computer dealers in the Netherlands.
 In between working as a broker and the computer business, he obtained his pilot's license at Teuge Airport.

 Dekkers moved to Florida in 1993, following a conviction of tax fraud that was later acquitted on appeal, and difficulties with former business partners and staff.
 Former business partners accused him of defrauding them of tens of thousands of guilder.
 He also faced sexual harassment allegations from a former female employee, a case that was later settled.

-By 2001, before the attacks, Dekkers estimated he was worth $12 million.
-He owned a Dodge Viper sports car and helicopter, and had a landing pad in front of his Naples, Florida, home.
+By 2001, before the attacks, Dekkers estimated that he was worth $12 million.
+He owned a Dodge Viper sports car and helicopter, and he had a landing pad in front of his Naples, Florida, home.